Find The Best Insurance

 |$500,000 or more||$750,000 or more||$415,000 or more||$76.40 + your plan's premium|

 Remember that these premiums are just for Part D and they apply in addition to your Part A and Part B premiums.
-The premium for 2019 Part B plans is $135.50 ($144.60 in 2020), or more for those with higher incomes.
+The premium for 2020 Part B plans is $144.60 (up from $135.50 in 2019), or more for those with higher incomes.

 Your annual deductible is the amount of money that you need to pay out of pocket before your insurance will start to start to pay some of your drug costs.
 At the start of a new year, your spending resets and you will need to meet your deductible again for your insurer to cover costs.

 Deductibles vary by plan and some plans don’t even have one.
-The maximum legal deductible for a Medicare plan is $415 in 2019 and $435 in 2020.
+The maximum legal deductible for a Medicare plan is $435 in 2020, up from $415 in 2019.

 A copay is a set amount of money that you pay each time you get a prescription or other service.
 Copays vary by plan and by the type of drug you get.
 In general, generic prescription drugs have the lowest copays.
 Name-brand drugs have higher copays, but their costs also depend on whether the specific drug is on your state’s preferred drug list or not.
 Specialty drugs and other high-cost drugs will have the highest copays.